 The fall semester typically has advising days in early November to discuss your pre-registration plans for Spring semester courses.
 Faculty will be available throughout the day on designated days.
 Classes will be held, but normally other meetings and general office hours may be cancelled.
-Information for advising days will be listed on the Pitzer Academic Calendar as it is periodically updated https://www.pitzer.edu/registrar/academic-calendar/.
+Information for advising days will be listed on the Pitzer Academic Calendar as it is periodically updated through the Registrar's Office.